These are the victims of the deadly Bronx fire - NewsBreak

 Haja Dukureh was a stay-at-home mom, family told NewsNation affiliate WPIX.

 “The son, Mustapha, was just an amazing boy and almost all the neighbors know him,” a relative said.
-“I’m hearing stories about him right now, going around knocking on doors during the fire to help people.”
+“I’m hearing stories about him right now, going around knocking on doors during the fire to help people.”13 people, including 7 children, dead in Philadelphia house fire

 At Masjid-ur-Rahmah, a mosque just a few blocks from the apartment building, more than two dozen people came together in solidarity Monday.
 Many of those who pray at the mosque live in the building.